-Yes, I know, I only just posted a blog post yesterday.
+Yes, I know, I only just published a blog post yesterday.
 But who says I’m limited to one every week?
 God knows I didn’t post one for two weeks before that one came out, so here is the compensation.
-A lot can happen in two weeks when you first arrive in a new country and I simply couldn’t write all about Christmas and those other adjustments in one blog.
-Here are just a few of the new concepts, observations, and conclusions I’ve drawn in the first month since arriving.
+A lot can happen in two weeks when you first arrive in a new country, and I simply couldn’t write all about Christmas and those other adjustments in one post.
+Here are just a few of the new concepts, observations, and conclusions I’ve drawn in my first month.

 Bassa Church Service

 A few days after the first Cameroonian marriage that I attended (which I will tell you all about later on), I went to the Bassa church service with the neighbours.
 I might’ve mentioned this before, but Bassa is the local language here in Edéa.
 The people here mainly speak Bassa, but learned French in school.
 Once I am more fluent in French, I hope to also learn how to say some simple sentences in Bassa to get a feel for their mother tongue.
 Anyway, in the morning I took the motorcycle with Tatiana to the church.
 The service starts later in the morning (at 10am) than the French service (which starts at 8am).
 I prefer the French service because it starts before the day begins to get really hot.
 Also, the Bassa service is incredibly long.
 I stayed until 1pm before Tatiana and I left for the market, and it was still going to go on for another hour at least.
 It was okay that the service was in Bassa because there wasn’t really much of a traditional service.
 At times, I forgot that I was even at a church service because it seemed like a kids’ talent show.
 There were many different performances where the kids did skits, modeled clothes, and sang songs.
 It seemed like each of them had a role to play and had also prepared quite a bit before hand.

 My First Power Outage